The London Marathon Charitable Trust

-London Marathon Events Ltd now organises the Virgin Money London Marathon, the adidas Silverstone Half Marathon, the Vitality London 10,000, the Standard Chartered Great City Race, Prudential RideLondon (as the majority shareholder of the London & Surrey Cycling Partnership) and Swim Serpentine.
+London Marathon Events Ltd now organises the Virgin Money London Marathon, The Big Half, the Vitality London 10,000, the Standard Chartered Great City Race, Prudential RideLondon (as the majority shareholder of the London & Surrey Cycling Partnership) and Swim Serpentine.

 After costs, 100 per cent of the surplus is gifted to The London Marathon Charitable Trust which then awards grants to recreational projects in London and other areas where London Marathon Events Limited events are staged – including London, South Northamptonshire and Surrey.

 In addition runners in the 2017 London Marathon raised more than £61.5 million for charities of their own choice and this money went, as always, directly to those charities.